-I am thinking, since the Auto Mode algorithm can extrapolate and see when the active insulin on board (IOB) will be tailing-off, this allows for the AIT setting in te case of a closed loop system to be more flexible.
+I am thinking since the Auto Mode algorithm can extrapolate and see when the active insulin on board (IOB) will be tailing-off, this allows for the AIT setting in the case of a closed loop system to be more “fluid”.

 And therefore this seems to be a pseudo-AIT setting and not the AIT that we got accustomed to using with the 530G.

 -I see a lot of debates online on the recommended bolus: basal ratio.
 Many doctors will recommend a 50/50 ratio but I think this will vary from person-to-person.
 For a long time was doing a 70/30 ratio but as time progressed I am closer to the 50/50 ratio.
 My endocrinologist does not seem to think it matter especially for the 670G.

--I also have also noticed that having many carb:ratio entries seems to throw off Auto Mode.
+-I also have also noticed that having many carb ratio entries seems to throw off Auto Mode.
 So I am using a single carb ratio which seems to work well.
 This might just have to do with the way my day is structured.